More Than a Secretary

-More Than a Secretary is a 1936 American romantic comedy film directed by Alfred E. Green and written by Dale Van Every and Lynn Starling.
+More Than a Secretary is a 1936 American romantic comedy film directed by Alfred E. Green and starring Jean Arthur, George Brent and Ruth Donnelly.
+It was produced and distributed by Columbia Pictures.
+The screenplay was written by Dale Van Every and Lynn Starling.
 The story was adapted by Ethel Hill and Aben Kandel, based on the magazine story "Safari in Manhattan" by Matt Taylor.
 It tells the story of a health magazine secretary who is in love with her boss.

 Plot

 Carol Baldwin (Jean Arthur) and Helen Davis (Ruth Donnelly) are the owners and instructors of the Supreme Secretarial School.
 They are concerned about their student Maizie (Dorothea Kent), who cannot spell, take dictation or type.
 When the instructors ask her what she is doing at the school, she replies, "I'm here for the same reason that every other smart girl's here - to, uh, get a chance to meet nice men."
 They let her go.
 However, an equally inept former pupil drops by with a new student and informs them that she will marry a junior vice president, and Maizie gets hired on the spot, despite Carol's hint to her new employer that she is too inexperienced.
 This leads Carol to wonder if these women are onto something.

 Mr. Gilbert (George Brent), the editor of Body and Brain magazine, phones to complain to Carol.
 He has fired numerous graduates of the school.
 She goes to his office to find out first-hand what he expects.
 He mistakes her for the new secretary and tells her to report to work in the morning.
 She is quickly smitten with him and does not correct him.

 Gilbert is a fitness fanatic.
 He has Ernest lead his staff in exercises at 11 o'clock and has them served a nutritious, if sparse, lunch.
 Mr. Crosby, the publisher and Gilbert's boss, is startled by and skeptical of Gilbert's methods.